firstdraft/guides/loops-in-ruby.md

 We could do all of our looping using the `while` statement, but Ruby gives us an easier way.

-Since most of our looping as web developers is to do interesting things with elements in `Array`s, let me instead just show you a purpose-built `Array` method that we're going to use 1000 times a day: `.each`:
+Since most of our looping as web developers is to do interesting things with elements in `Array`s, let me instead just show you a purpose-built `Array` method that we're going to use 1000 times a day: `.each`.

+Let's suppose that I have an array of numbers.
+For some reason, let's suppose that I want to square each number in the array and them add up all the squares.
+I could do that work with the following code:

 ```ruby
  our_numbers = [4, 10, 6]        # Create an array of numbers